micbeattie/picochan/src/picochan/docs/css_api.md

 - API is to start and manage channel programs of [Channel Command Words (CCWs)](@ref channel_program_page)
 - `pch_sch_start(sid, addr)` to start a channel program from CCW address `addr`
-- channel program runs async in CSS by talking to CU which talks to device
+- channel program runs async in CSS by talking over the channel to the CU which talks to device
 - notification from CSS by irq or callback when
   * channel program complete
   * or at marked CCWs to notify partial progress